- Better safety technology than ever before

 - Fuel economy that touches 38-mpg

 features & specs

-Briskly updated in the right ways, the 2013 Nissan Altima sedan promises good looks and great gas mileage for those who don't mind a CVT.
+Following improvements that hit all the right spots, the 2014 Nissan Altima is a solid choice for those who don't mind a CVT.

 The Altima sedan's still a five-seater, riding on the same 109.3-inch wheelbase it did in the 2012 model year, 191.5 inches long in all.
 There's not much more room in any direction, and that's fine--the Altima was large enough for almost any family.
 Nissan's spent quality time on the seats, and it's paid off in very comfortable chairs that hold up for hours on end, at least for the front-seat passengers.
 On base models, the front seats are adjustable six ways for the driver, four for the passenger.
 A power driver seat and heated front seats are an option.
 The rear seats are split 60/40 and fold down to expand access to the trunk.
 Leather seats are still an option.

 All versions of the Altima sedan will continue to ride on an independent suspension, and it's upgraded to Sachs shocks for better ride control and a more luxurious feel, Nissan says.
 They've hit that goal--and coupled with a switch to fancy electrohydraulic steering, they've polished the Altima's road manners to a quiet gloss.
 The Altima now has excellent compliance over most every surface, but the tightly controlled ride and eager feel dialed into the old hydraulic-only steering have gone AWOL.
 We miss the more immediate feel already, because it's long disappeared from cars like the Honda Accord.